Rijul88/Theory-of-Computation-Project/README.md

 The file TOC_ASSIGNMENT_1.c contains code for making an NFA for problem statement, creating an equivalent DFA and the telling whether the given string is accepted by the NFA or not.

+The "input.txt" contains just two line, the first one contains an integer, and the second line contains the input string.